izzy-dany/Sales-Data-Analysis/README.md

 ### Sales Data Analysis

 > Created By **Israel Daniel**
-> As part of my Internship project with MeriSKILL
+> as part of my Internship project with MeriSKILL

 > **Purpose:** Analyze sales data to identify trends, top-selling products, and revenue metrics for business decision-making.